bekahwebb/bekahwebb.github.io/_posts/2023-09-01-first-post.md

 ```
 I encourage you to use step 1 to find your own pages to scrape, and find the specific table that you want to use, and then do step 2 to clean your data and make the table look how you want.

-Now let's try web scraping news headlines from the BBC.
+# Next, let's web scrape news headlines from the BBC.

 ```
 #Here's my code: